Christoph/MultilingualTextAnalysis/README.md

 ### Hyperparameter selection

-The .py file was used to identify the best hyperparameters per algorithm for each frame and language.
+The hyperparameter_sampling.py file was used to identify the best hyperparameter per algorithm for each frame and language.

 ### Classifier Selection
 The classification.py file was used to compare classification methods by algorithm and number of training documents.